sandialabs/Spitfire/docs/source/combustion.rst

 Non-premixed Flamelets
 ++++++++++++++++++++++
+Spitfire provides a convenient Python API for solving the nonpremixed flamelet equations, a critical piece of building tabulated chemistry models for simulation of reactive flow systems.
+An API is provided for directly building a range of tabulated chemistry models; it is discussed in sec_tab_chemistry_.
+Here we show several examples of solving the steady and unsteady nonpremixed flamelet equations, including both ignition and extinction phenomena.

 Spitfire provides a number of convenient methods of solving steady and unsteady nonpremixed flamelets, both adiabatic and nonadiabatic.

 A special method is provided for building adiabatic steady flamelet libraries, a common task required for large eddy simulation and flow-resolved direct numerical simulation of combustion systems.
 The first demonstration discussed here, in ``spitfire/demo/flamelet/adiabatic-table-generation.py``, uses this method to build an adiabiatic flamelet library for a hydrogen-air system.
 With the ``build_adiabatic_slfm_table`` method, we first build a dictionary with a mechanism wrapper, oxidizer and fuel streams (as discussed in prior demonstrations), and specify a pressure and number of grid points to discretize mixture fraction space.::